avanthikadaita/avanthika_2025/navigation/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-Creator of Student 2025

-## Who I Am

-Hi!
-My name is Avanthika Daita.
-I’m in 11th grade and am taking AP Computer Science A. Last year, I took AP Computer Science Principles.
+Hey!
+I’m Avanthika Daita, an 11th grader diving deep into AP Computer Science A this year.
+Coding's been a big part of my life, and I’ve loved exploring creative projects like games, websites, and more.

 <div id="game">
     <div id="flag-grid">